Initiative stimulating translational research and improving the understanding of the impact of micro-plastics on human health

-The knowledge about the origin, distribution and consequences of microplastics in the environment and in organisms is still very incomplete.
-So far a validated methodology for microplastics detection in foods or beverages is unavailable.
-Current results support the need for further investigation on the impacts of microplastics on human health.
+The knowledge about the origin, distribution and consequences of micro-plastics in the environment and in organisms is still very incomplete.
+More specifically, there is still no validated methodology to detect micro-plastics in foods or beverages.
+Latest results support the need to further investigate the impacts of micro-plastics on human health.

-- Review existing data (incl. data transfer and interpretation of other particle research fields) to support the health risk assessment of microplastics.
+- Review existing data (incl. data transfer and interpretation of other particle research fields) to support the health risk assessment of micro-plastic particles.

 For more detailed information, please contact Nevena Hristozovar at email@example.com